Not all workplace conflict is a problem, but not having a workplace conflict resolution strategies can be.

-In this guide, you’ll learn the steps you need to follow to resolve workplace conflict in a positive way.
-You’ll also learn proven strategies for opening the conversation, finding understanding and reaching a solution.
+In this guide, you’ll learn the steps you need to follow to achieve workplace conflict resolution in a positive way.
+You’ll also learn proven strategies for opening the conversation, finding understanding, and reaching a solution.

-Conflict at work is inevitable and it may be tempting to ignore it when it’s minor, irritating word battles or when it occurs covertly at the senior level.
-Still, any conflict that disrupts the workplace or threatens staff wellbeing needs to be addressed.
+Conflict at work is inevitable.
+While it may be tempting to ignore it when it’s minor, irritating word battles or when it occurs covertly at the senior level, any conflict that disrupts the workplace or threatens staff wellbeing needs to be addressed.

 Begin by separating the conflicting parties and giving them time to cool down.
 Explain that this is only conflict, not a competition and that there will be no winner or loser.